jfy133/test-datasets/README.md

 # ![nfcore/test-datasets](docs/images/test-datasets_logo.png)
-Test data to be used for automated testing with the nf-core pipelines
+Test data to be used for automated testing of the nf-core/eager archaeodiet pipeline

 ## Introduction